st4lk/django-rest-social-auth/README.md

     - scope=your_scope  _# for example email_
     - response_type=code  _# same for all oauth2.0 providers_

-2. Front-end redirect user to social authorize url with params from previous point + optional random `state` string.
+2. Front-end redirect user to social authorize url with params from previous point.

 3. User confirms.

-4. Social provider redirects back to `redirect_uri` with param `code` and possibly `state` (if it was given at point 2).
-Front-end better check, that state is the same.
+4. Social provider redirects back to `redirect_uri` with param `code`.

 5. Front-end now ready to login the user.
 To do it, send POST request with provider name and code: